 When using Mailchimp in a Form Block or Newsletter Block, keep the following in mind:

-- If any fields other than Email are checked as required in your Mailchimp list settings, form submissions won't collect in Mailchimp.
+- If any fields other than Email are checked as required in your Mailchimp audience settings, form submissions won't collect in Mailchimp.
 To resolve the issue, uncheck them as Required in Mailchimp.
 You can then create required fields using the option in the Form Block.

-- To connect multiple Form or Newsletter Blocks to the same Mailchimp list, keep the form fields and settings exactly the same between the blocks.
+- To connect multiple Form or Newsletter Blocks to the same Mailchimp audience, keep the form fields and settings exactly the same between the blocks.
 Any differences can cause form submissions to be dropped/rejected by Mailchimp.

 To connect a Form or Newsletter Block to Mailchimp: